PowerLoom/deploy/README.md

 # PowerLoom Deployment
 Scripts to deploy PowerLoom services (`audit-protocol` and `pooler`) to off chain consensus.

-_Note: Access by invitation only for now - please reach out to swaroop@powerloom.io_
+_Note: Access by invitation only for now - please reach out to snapshotters@powerloom.io_

 ## Requirements